 Our meditation exercise managed to significantly reduce the stress levels of the participants in this survey.
 Not only during the exercise did the mediation create a relaxed mood, but it was also able to increase balance and relaxation in the medium term.
 The respondents were also able to take away methods for mindfulness and relaxation from the sessions for their everyday life.

-If you would like to try meditation for yourself, we welcome you to our Online Meditation Studio .
+If you want to try meditation for yourself, we welcome you to our online meditation studio.
+From the comfort of your home, you can participate in one of our many expert-led meditation sessions.
+We are looking forward to seeing you!
+Online Meditation Studio .
 From the comfort of your own home, you can take part in one of our many expert-led meditation sessions.

 We are already looking forward to seeing you!